Last Updated on June 29, 2022 by Rebecca Huff

 I was surprised the first time I purchased ingredients to make sushi at home, that the fish roe had a lot of extra ingredients that I would rather not consume.
 I found at the Asian market; the fish roe had artificial colors, aspartame, and monosodium glutamate listed in the ingredients.
-What a bummer, because even my children enjoy the pop and crunch of these tiny fish eggs.
-I have purchased it a total of twice in the decade since I started making sushi at home.
+Another one listed sodium sorbate, FD & C Yellow #6.
+Nothing I want to consume.

 If you do go to a high-end sushi restaurant you may find that the fish eggs are colored with natural ingredients such as squid ink.

-If you are interested in maintaining your health, I would suggest avoiding Americanized sushi that has been topped with fried onions, crispy bits of puffed rice, and mayo.
+If you are interested in maintaining your health, I would also suggest avoiding Americanized sushi that has been topped with fried onions, crispy bits of puffed rice, and mayo.